litestar-org/litestar/docs/migration/fastapi.rst

 ~~~~~~~~~~~~~~~~~~~~

 The Starlite dependency injection system is different from the one used by FastAPI.
 You can read about it in
-the `dependency injection <usage/6-dependency-injection/0-dependency-injection-intro.md>`_ section of the documentation.
+the :doc:`dependency injection </usage/dependency-injection>` section of the documentation.

 In FastAPI you declare dependencies either as a list of functions passed to the ``Router`` or ``FastAPI`` instances, or as a
 default function argument value wrapped in an instance of the ``Depends`` class.